Is a press brake retrofit the right fit for your business?

 Many press brake owners don’t realize that they can hold on to their old press brake by making improvements in processes known as a Press Brake Retrofit.
-This process means increasing the productivity of your existing, properly functioning press brake by retrofitting it with features that can help reduce the costs of operations.
-The cost savings can include setup time, product waste, and employee fatigue.
+This process increases the productivity of your existing, properly functioning press brake by retrofitting it with features that can help reduce the costs of operations.
+The savings can include setup time, product waste, and employee fatigue.

 Since computer technology advances so quickly the CNC component is usually the first feature that will become outdated.
-Hence the mechanical structure will last a lot longer than a press brake control system.
-Therefore an affordable way to increase your press brake’s productivity is to replace the control system while keeping the mechanical structure of the backgauge.
+Hence, the mechanical structure will last a lot longer than the press brake control system.
+Therefore, an affordable way to increase your press brake’s productivity is to replace the control system while keeping the mechanical structure of the backgauge.

 Seven steps to a successful press brake retrofit

 You should know what it costs for a new press brake, even if you don’t have the budget for one.
-Has there been progress regarding advances in technology since your old press brake came on the market?
+Have there been advances in technology since your old press brake came on the market?
 How can buying a new one help you win new business, improve productivity and lower your maintenance costs?